git-hub-cc/WebChat/README.md

     *   **User ID:** View and copy your User ID.
     *   **Network Status:** Check WebRTC capabilities and signaling server connection status.
     *   **Preferences:** Toggle auto-connect to contacts.
-    *   **AI Server Config (Primarily Backend Controlled):** Frontend might display or use for specific overrides, but main AI and TTS configuration is backend-side.
+    *   **AI Server AppSettings (Primarily Backend Controlled):** Frontend might display or use for specific overrides, but main AI and TTS configuration is backend-side.
     *   **Theme & Color Scheme:** Select your preferred application theme and color mode (light, dark, auto).
     *   **Manual Connection:** Initiate or respond to a manual WebRTC connection by exchanging SDP (Session Description Protocol) information.
     *   **Danger Zone:** Reset connections, clear contacts, or clear all chat history.